ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 Use a tool that can interact with HTTP APIs.
 In this instance we use Postman, which is a Google Chrome app.
 Paste the URL above in the **Enter request URL** text box and change the request type to **GET**.
 In the JSON response you can see the **list** part of the response contans the temperature (**temp**) in Kelvin.

 ![alt text](../images/PostmanWeather.png)

+## Whats Next

+Now that you have learnt to write a main program, it is time to learn how to [work with services](passthrough-service.md).